alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 - Research programming support (running [drop-in sessions]({{< relref "docs/regular_events/drop-in_sessions" >}}) for people at the Turing)
 - Knowledge sharing (organising our [tech talks]({{< relref "docs/regular_events/lunchtime_tech_talks.md" >}}))

+### Can you tell me more about what it is like working at The Alan Turing Institute?

+At The Turing, we want to make sure you feel comfortable and supported in how you work.
+Here’s a bit about what to expect:

+- **Hybrid Working**: We only ask that you come into the office four days a month — the rest is up to you!
+Some of the team work primarily remotely, while others come in every day.
+There is no pressure or expectation to be in the office more often than the minimum four days.

+- **Flexible Hours**: Our core hours are 10 am to 4 pm, but you’re free to work whenever works best for you.
+Whether you’re an early bird or prefer working later, we trust you to manage your time in a way that fits your life and responsibilities.
+We also understand that everyone has commitments — whether it’s a doctor’s appointment, picking up kids, or running errands — so taking time for those is completely fine.

+- **Work-Life Balance**: We value a healthy work-life balance and believe you should be able to switch off outside of work.
+There is no expectation to respond to emails or messages outside your working hours!

+- **Hot Desks**: We use hot desks, meaning you can sit wherever you like when you’re in the office, on a first-come, first-served basis.
+The Research Engineering Group typically sits near one another on the first floor.
+If you need a permanent or bespoke workspace (such as standing/adjustable desks, footrests, or ergonomic keyboards), we can work with the facilities team to make it happen.

+- **Come as You Are**: We don’t have a dress code, so you can dress in whatever makes you feel comfortable.
+Just keep it professional when needed!

+- **Office Snacks and Team Lunches**: We love having team lunches together when we’re in.
+There is also free fruit, biscuits, juice, tea, and coffee to keep you going throughout the day.
+The kitchen area is great for group coffee breaks, or you can snack at your desk anytime.

+- **Location and Socials**: Our offices are based in the British Library, right in the heart of London and just 5 minutes from King’s Cross Station.
+As part of the Knowledge Quarter, there’s always something exciting happening nearby.
+We also have plenty of social outings organised by and for Turing staff, including five-a-side football, tennis, climbing, Thursday pub club, French club, film club, hikes…the list goes on!

 ### Other benefits of the role

 Some of the benefits of working in REG have already been covered in other questions (for example, [flexible working](#are-working-hours-flexible), [having strong input into the projects you work on](#how-long-do-projects-last-for--how-do-you-choose-projects), and [time for professional development](#what-else-do-you-do-as-part-of-reg)).